The Connection Between Ancestral Diets and Healthy Skin

 The Modern Diet and the Rise of Acne Today

-Most people eat diets high in refined carbohydrates and high omega 6 seed oils.
-This combination triggers insulin spikes, IGF 1 signalling, chronic inflammation and oxidative stress.
+Most people eat diets high in refined carbohydrates and omega-6 seed oils.
+This combination triggers insulin spikes, IGF-1 signaling, chronic inflammation, and oxidative stress.
 These metabolic disruptions show up on the skin as:

 Excess oil production